johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 The study revealed that:

-> **The messianic community has a God-ordained structure that uniquely equips it to fulfil the messianic commission.**
+> 	**The messianic community has a God-ordained structure that uniquely equips it to fulfil the messianic commission**

-## Discussions [structures]
+## Discussions [structures] ##

-### Discipling into allegiance
+### Discipling into allegiance ###

 *Related to [Pastoral, evangelistic community]*

 >	**Discuss how people typically experience a relational allegiance to the following groups: families; tribes; sports teams; nations.**

 - 	How are alliances and allegiances formed and upheld amongst your communities?

 - 	What is the significance of being *in alliance* with the Messiah?

-### Equipping with truth
+### Equipping with truth ###

 *Related to [Teaching and training centres]*

 >	**Discuss how particular encounters with teaching or training have impacted your life**.

 - 	Why is it necessary to teach and train members of the messianic community?

 - 	How are you passing on your experience and knowledge to others?

-### Pioneering with power
+### Pioneering with power ###

 *Related to [Apostolic missionary teams]*

 >	**Discuss your own or others' stories about challenges faced and experienced by intercultural workers**

 - 	Can an apostle pioneer new contexts alone?
 If possible, find examples in Scripture to support your views.

 - 	What kind of qualifications (*gifts, talents, characteristics*) are needed by apostolic missionary workers?

-### Picking up God's heartbeat
+### Picking up God's heartbeat ###

 *Related to [Prophets, priests, mediators]*

 >	**Discuss your ideas of why the prophetic gift is not associated with a particular messianic structure**

 - 	How might the non-structural aspect affect the confidence of people gifted and functioning prophetically?

 - 	How can messianic communities make appropriate room for prophecy and people fulfilling prophetic, mediatory roles?

-### Whole body working together
+### Whole body working together ###

 *Related to [Structural interaction].*